 What is feline acne?

 Feline acne is a common skin disorder characterised by the presence of blackheads on the cat's chin and lips.
 It can affect cats of any age, sex or breed.

-Sebaceous glands secrete oils (known as sebum) which lubricates the skin, preventing dryness and irritation.
-The sebaceous glands are mostly found in dorsal, eyelids, chin, surface of the base of the tail, lips, scrotum and prepuce.
+Sebaceous glands secrete oils (known as sebum) which lubricate the skin, preventing dryness and irritation.
+The sebaceous glands are mostly found in dorsal, eyelids, chin, surface of the base of the tail, lips, scrotum, and prepuce.
 They are connected to the hair follicles.

-These glands also play a role in territorial marking and any observant cat owner will have seen their cat rubbing it's face and chin along objects.
+These glands also play a role in territorial marking and any observant cat owner will have seen their cat rubbing his face and chin along objects.
 Over time this rubbing will leave greasy patches.

-In acne, the follicles become blocked with black sebaceous material, resulting in blackheads.
+In acne, the follicles become blocked with a black sebaceous material, resulting in blackheads.
 These blackheads may become irritated, swollen and infected, leading to pustules.

 What causes feline acne?